itayvolo/okta-aws-account-switcher/README.md

    - **Password**: Your Okta password

 ### Okta Application Setup
-1. **Login to Okta** using the extension
+1. **Login to Okta** using the extension (click the "Login" button)
-2. **Refresh OKTA Applications** button will load available apps
+2. **Wait for "Login successful!"** message to appear
+3. **Applications will load automatically** after successful login
-3. **Select your AWS application** from the list
+4. **Select your AWS application** from the list
-4. The selected AWS app will be used for account switching
+5. The selected AWS app will be used for account switching

+**Note:** Applications load automatically during the login process.
+You can also manually refresh them using the "Refresh OKTA Applications" button if needed.

 ## 🎯 Usage